 To ensure you know what you’re purchasing, always read the PDS of any policy you’re considering for your trip.
 When travelling to the Middle East, you may want to check that your travel insurance includes coverage for the following.

 Imagine you’re visiting Petra, Jerusalem or Istanbul, and you trip and roll your ankle and need medical attention.
 While it’s unpleasant to think about, events like this could potentially derail your trip and leave you with a large medical bill.

-Travel insurance can help cover hospital expenses and medical costs, including evacuation back to Australia if necessary (which can be very expensive).
-It can also provide 24/7 assistance.
-You may even be covered for injuries that occur during a hijacking or terrorism incident.
+Travel insurance can help cover hospital expenses and medical costs, including evacuation or repatriation back to Australia if necessary (which can be very expensive).
+Your medical care may even include injuries that occur during a hijacking or terrorism incident.

-Medical expenses cover and 24/7 assistance is essential for any holiday, and is often included in travel insurance from basic to comprehensive policies.
+Cover for medical expenses and 24/7 emergency assistance is essential for any holiday and is often included in all levels of travel insurance.

 While you may get a refund if your flight or accommodation is cancelled, you can still lose deposits or even the full amount you paid for other bookings.
 Whether your camel riding experience or your entire Middle Eastern adventure is in jeopardy, travel insurance can provide cover for cancellations that are out of your control.

 From your clothing, camera and personal devices to travel documents and passports, travel insurance can cover the cost of replacing lost or stolen goods up to a set value.